 Collect, recirculate and recycle

-Why is collecting, sorting, reusing and recycling important?
+Why is collecting, sorting, reusing and recycling textiles important?

-Too much clothing ends up in landfill and much of is still wearable or reusable.
-This needs to change.
-Instead of treating our used garments as waste, we should value them as precious resources to be collected, sorted and reused before finally being recycled into new garments, helping to create a circular fashion system.
+Too much usable clothing ends up in landfill.
+Instead of treating our used garments as waste, we should treat them as precious resources to be collected, sorted and reused before finally being recycled into new garments, helping to create a circular fashion industry.

-Successfully transitioning to a circular model also requires a system shift that will take time.
+To successfully transition to a circular model, we need a system shift and this will take time.
 For decades our industry has operated in a linear way, which means that current policy, legislation and infrastructure are not set up for a circular world.

 What are we doing at H&M Group?